Epifania Maglienti's Ancestors

 Vincenzo Maglienti was the son of Agatuzia Liotta and her husband Giulio Maglienti.
 He married and raised a family in Sciacca, Agrigento, Sicilia, Italy, but a Sciacca baptism record could not be found for him.

 Ten Sciacca baptism records have been found for the children of Vin’zo and Accursia Maglienti.
 The first two were baptized in the mother church parish, the next three in the St. Michele parish and the last five back in the mother church parish.
-Their ten children were Agata, named after her paternal grandmother, on December 8, 1605; ancestor Leonardo; Filippa, the first to be baptized in the St. Michele parish, on April 23, 1610; Calogero on October 27, 1611; Caterina on October 29, 1612; Giacoma was baptized as Jacopa Paula on February 18, 1615, in the mother church parish; Giuseppi on November 27, 1616; Diana on December 3, 1618; Angelica Ignazia was born and baptized on July 31, 1620; and Francesca, who was born on December 1, 1621, and baptized the next day.
+The ten records are as follows — Agata, named after her paternal grandmother, on December 8, 1605; ancestor Leonardo; Filippa, the first to be baptized in the St. Michele parish, on April 23, 1610, but died at 18 months old and was buried on October 27, 1611; Calogero was baptized on October 27, 1611, died at 2 months old and was buried on January 1, 1612; Caterina on October 29, 1612; Giacoma was baptized as Jacopa Paula on February 18, 1615, in the mother church parish; Giuseppi on November 27, 1616; Diana on December 3, 1618; Angelica Ignazia was born and baptized on July 31, 1620; and Francesca, who was born on December 1, 1621, baptized the next day, died at 3 years old and was buried on January 20, 1625.

 It is not known when Vincenzo and Accursia died, but it is documented that he was deceased when his son Giuseppe was married on February 19, 1640, and Accursia was still alive when her daughter Diana was married on September 25, 1656.
 For now, this is all that is known about them.